deva-2006/myPocket/README.md

 # **myPocket v1.01**

+**I actually searched for so many budget planning websites everyone of them had a subscription based service so that I made myself**
 A clean, simple Smart Budget App that tracks your income, expenses, savings, and financial health score — directly in your browser.

 ---